Pope tells 1.5 million youngsters to spread gospel

 Pilgrims had been at the Cuatro Vientos aerodrome since Saturday evening, when Benedict led a prayer vigil.

-Saturday's heavy rain prevented Benedict from reading a prepared speech in which he had made a veiled criticism of Spain's legalization of gay marriages and abortion.
+Saturday's heavy rain prevented Benedict from reading a prepared speech in which he had made a veiled criticism of Spain's legalisation of gay marriages and abortion.

-Spain became the third country in the world to legalize gay marriage in 2005 and Prime Minister Jose Luis Rodriguez Zapatero made it easier for women to terminate unwanted pregnancies in 2010.
+Spain became the third country in the world to legalise gay marriage in 2005 and Prime Minister Jose Luis Rodriguez Zapatero made it easier for women to terminate unwanted pregnancies in 2010.

 Critics put the cost of hosting the visit at around 100 million euros, mostly due to the heavy security which has surrounded the pontiff, with roads cut off to traffic and thousands of police on the streets.